 - Each file will be imported into Audacity and processed, exported to the format you chose in the Macro, then the processed audio will be removed so as to clear the temporary disk space that had been used.

-- The exported files will be saved in a folder named "macro-output" in the same folder that the original files came from.
+- The exported files will be saved in a folder named "macro-output" in the folder specified in the Macro output field in Directories Preferences.
+The original files are not altered.

 - If modifying the audio before exporting, the Select Time function may be useful to select audio to remove or modify.